 The first workshop was organized by the Central Bank of the Republic of Turkey on 21 and 22 March 2016 in Istanbul.

 The Bank of Slovenia hosted the second research conference of the ECBN on 29 and 30 September 2016.
 The conference brought together a group of researchers from 25 European central banks, senior officials of other international financial institutions and leading academics.
 The proceedings appear on this webpage.

-The Director of this CEPR Network is Fabrizio Coricelli (Professor of Economics and CEPR).
+The Director of this CEPR Network is Fabrizio Coricelli (Professor, Paris School of Economics and CEPR).
 CEPR’s role in the Network will be to help publicise the conferences, manage a Conference Website and to produce a new annual ePublication series based on the conference papers.